Here are some quick answers to common questions about desmoid tumors. Remember to always consult with your healthcare provider if you have questions.

 Beta catenin is a protein found in cells throughout the body.
-One of the roles of beta catenin is to help regulate “cell signaling.”3 Cell signaling can instruct cells in the body when to grow and divide.14 Abnormal cell signaling may lead to tumor development and growth.12 Medical experts have found that beta catenin often accumulates excessively in desmoid tumor cells, causing tumors to overgrow.3
+One of the roles of beta catenin is to help regulate “cell signaling.”3 Cell signaling can instruct cells in the body when to grow and divide.21 Abnormal cell signaling may lead to tumor development and growth.21 Medical experts have found that beta catenin often accumulates excessively in desmoid tumor cells, causing tumors to overgrow.3

-Lipomas are the most common type of soft tissue tumor.15 They occur far more frequently than desmoid tumors.
+Lipomas are the most common type of soft tissue tumor.22 They occur far more frequently than desmoid tumors.

 - 3% of soft-tissue tumors are desmoid tumors6

-The rarity of desmoid tumors compared to lipomas may be one reason that desmoid tumors could be misdiagnosed as lipomas.17 In fact, among desmoid tumors that are misdiagnosed, up to 40% were initially thought to be lipomas.18,*
+The rarity of desmoid tumors compared to lipomas may be one reason that desmoid tumors could be misdiagnosed as lipomas.24 For instance, among a sample of people whose desmoid tumors were misdiagnosed, 4 out of 10 tumors were mistaken for lipomas.25,†

 It is not clear why some people develop desmoid tumors.
 However, there are some things that may make certain people more likely to get them than others.

-- Women are approximately 2 to 3 times as likely as men to be diagnosed with a desmoid tumor20-22
+- Women are approximately 2 to 3 times as likely as men to be diagnosed with a desmoid tumor27-29

-- Recent pregnancy, injury, or surgery may increase risk as well23,24
+- Recent pregnancy, injury, or surgery may increase risk as well30,31

-- Patients with familial adenomatous polyposis (FAP) have an approximately 850-fold higher risk of developing desmoid tumors than the general population25
+- Patients with familial adenomatous polyposis (FAP) have an approximately 850-fold higher risk of developing desmoid tumors than the general population32

 If you are diagnosed with a desmoid tumor, you may want to ask your doctor directly about whether it is cancer.
 They will be able to advise you on the exact status of your tumor and what your next steps might look like.